nickg/nvc/README.md

 The unit tests require the [check](http://check.sourceforge.net) library.

-You may need to install additional Ruby libraries:

-    gem install colorize getopt

 ### VHDL-2008

 NVC supports a small subset of VHDL-2008 which can be enabled with the `--std=2008`